seapoe1809/Health_server/README.md

 2. IBS module- tracks your dietary and bowel habits; AI FODMAP engine; exercises to manage your IBS; know your IBS

 3. Immunization passport- to track and keep record of your immunizations; AI travel advisor; travel map

+4. Anxiety-OCD module*New - Simply understandable chapters and techniques to manage anxiety

+5. Strep Module*New - Simply understandable chapters and self management/care tips in regards to Strep throat or impetigo

-4. Tailscale to allow remote access
+6. Tailscale to allow remote access

-5. Portal to share your encrypted zipped health docs securely
+7. Portal to share your encrypted zipped health docs securely

-6. Remote docker container manager
+8. Remote docker container manager

 ##DARNA Healthy Intelligence v2.3- An open source, self hosted intiative - self custody of your health data